bhattgauravNIT/SystemDesign/HLD/05_Database/04_Indexing/B-B+Tree.md

 **B trees:**

-B tree is an generalization idea for BST and M way search tree and is a self-balancing tree data structure.
+B tree is an generalization idea for BST and M way search tree and is a self-balancing tree data structure and is balanced meaning all leaves are at same level, this ensures that worst case search complexity always remains logarithmic.

 B tree unlike BST can have more than 2 children as having only 2 children can lead to significant height of tree which will eventually take up more disc space.